 When you have dry eyes, there are several symptoms that you may experience.
 Your eyes may feel scratchy, or you may have a burning or stinging sensation.
 Sometimes there are strings of mucus in your eyes.
 Your eyes may be red, and you may feel like there is something in your eyes.
 You may also be more sensitive to light and have trouble wearing contacts.
 Your eyes may get watery, and you may have tired eyes or blurry vision.
 You may have trouble seeing well enough to drive at night.
 You may have only one symptom or experience several at once.

 Causes of Dry Eye

 The tear film that is on the front of the eyes is made up of three layers.
 It has mucus, fatty oils, and an aqueous fluid.
 All of these combine to create a healthy teat film.
 If one of these layers is having a problem, your eyes can suffer as a consequence.
-The eyes will not be as well lubricated, and this can leave them too dry.
+The eyes will not be as well-lubricated, causing them to be too dry.

 Dry Eye Treatment in Colorado Springs, CO

 Call Chapel Hills Vision Clinic today at (719) 599-5083 for more information on dry eye treatment or to schedule an appointment with our optometrist.